 Imagine a world in which political norms have broken down.
 Senators use bad faith arguments to block the government from getting anything done.
 An autocrat rigs elections and gives himself complete control over the government.
 Even stranger, many voters subscribe to the autocrat’s personality cult and agree that he should have absolute control.

 Welcome to Rome in the first century B.C.E.
 The republic that had existed for over 400 years had finally hit a crisis it couldn’t overcome.
-Rome itself wouldn’t fall for another 1,500 years.
-But during this period, it lost its republic forever.
+Rome itself wouldn’t fall, but during this period it lost its republic forever.

 The man who played the biggest role in disrupting Rome’s republic was Augustus Caesar, who made himself the first emperor of Rome in 27 B.C.E.
 By that point, the republic’s political norms had been breaking down for about a century, and Augustus was in a position to take advantage of that.